Ukraine crisis: Don't underestimate West's resolve, Germany's Scholz tells Russia | DW | 10.02.2022

 "It's good that Berlin and Paris [are] now accelerating efforts on Donbass, but we should understand that the Russian game at the moment is much bigger," the former Swedish prime minister said.

-Bilt said that the "Russian game" is about Ukraine as a whole, and about "changing the entire European security order."
+Bildt said the "Russian game" was about Ukraine as a whole, and about "changing the entire European security order."

 UK Prime Minister Boris Johnson traveled to Brussels to meet NATO chief Jens Stoltenberg.